BEACH GARDEN VILLA

 UPPER POOL TERRACE

-The pool was installed on the second floor of the house in a large terrace with a trellis and view of the ocean.
-The canopy of tall coconut palms planted behind the seating area immediately screened the house's view on the hillside.
-On the oceanside, instead, the house now seems to be totally cantilevered over the reconstructed coastal beach plant community.
+The pool was set on the second-floor terrace beneath a trellis with expansive ocean views.
+Tall coconut palms planted behind the seating area quickly screened hillside views, while on the ocean side the house now appears to cantilever above the restored coastal beach plant community.

-Rather than using a railing, we created a planter with bromeliads to discourage people from leaning and approaching the edge too closely.
+Instead of a railing, a bromeliad planter was introduced to define the edge, subtly discouraging people from leaning or approaching too closely.

 Architects often add narrow planters around building walls to conceal grading challenges and level differences expecting that the landscape architect will specify nice plants there.
 This approach, however, tends to further separate the building from its natural surroundings, perpetuating the outdated concept of foundation planting.
 In this case, native Agave missions plants were utilized effectively within the planters.adding a bit of wildness that was authentic to the site.